herluf-ba/ono-lang/README.md

 ### ✅ Feat: Tuple expressions

 Implement tuples.
 Eliminate the null type in favor of unit tuple.

+### Feat: If expression

+Implement if expressions.
+The else branch is mandatory and must have the same type as the then branch.

+### Feat: Variables

+Implement variables.
+This requires statements and environments.
+Start with expression statements.
+Environments need to be generic, to store either types or values.
+Variables must have explicit types and must be initialized.

+### Feat: Infer variable type

+Implement type inference of variable declarations using the initializer expression.

 ### Test: Block expressions?